replicate/cog/notebooks.md

 ## Run a notebook

-Cog can run notebooks with the following command:
+Cog can run notebooks in the environment you've defined in [`cog.yaml`](yaml.md) with the following command:

 ```sh
 cog run -p 8888 jupyter notebook --allow-root --ip=0.0.0.0